Individual & Family Special Enrollment Periods

 - Getting a divorce, legally separating or terminating a legal domestic partnership

 - Becoming a District resident

 - Gaining citizenship or a lawful presence in the US

 Remember - you must report these events within 60 days.

-If you currently receive financial assistance such as Medicaid, tax credits or cost-sharing reductions, you should report changes in income along with any life events immediately.
+If you are currently enrolled in a private health insurance plan with lower monthly premiums and/or lower out-of-pocket costs, or Medicaid, you should report changes in income along with any life events immediately.

-- If your income increases or you lose a member of your household, you may qualify for less assistance.
+- If your income increases or you lose a member of your household, you may qualify for fewer savings.
 If you don't report these changes, you may have to pay money back when you file your federal tax return.

-- If your income decreases or you gain a member of your household, you may qualify for additional savings that can lower your costs even more.
+- If your income decreases or you gain a member of your household, you may qualify for even lower premiums